 Chinese Language Day Activities

 To say, "Thank you" you say, "xiexie."
-Written phonetically it's like "she-ye she-ye."
+Written phonetically, it's like "she-ye she-ye."
 Just say it all together like one word.
 Easy right?
-Now you know some Chinese language!
-You'll impress your friends with your worldly knowledge.
+Now you know some Chinese!

 Visit a Chinese restaurant

-Most everyone has a favorite Chinese dish, but if you don't, try Peking Duck.
+Most everyone has a favorite Chinese dish, but if you don't, try Peking duck.
 You will never taste anything else like it.
-Then, at the end of your meal with taste buds in nirvana, you can prove you're a citizen of the world by telling your server: "xiexie."
+Then, at the end of your meal with taste buds in nirvana, you can prove you're a citizen of the world by thanking your server — in Chinese of course.

 Watch a Chinese movie

 You're in luck.
 Some of the most visually stunning movies in the world come from China.
 Maybe start with "Crouching Tiger, Hidden Dragon."
-After realizing how beautiful the Mandarin language sounds and how great Chinese movies are, you'll have a whole new genre with thousands of films to explore.
+After realizing how beautiful the Mandarin language sounds and how great Chinese movies are, you'll have a whole new genre with thousands of films to explore on Chinese Language Day.

 Why We Love Chinese Language Day